gveran22/MetaIBS/data_empty/analysis-individual/Fukui-2020/README.md

 - `01_Dada2-Fukui/` will contain .rds files saved as checkpoints & also for a quicker html output of the 01_Dada2-Fukui.Rmd notebook;
 - `03_EDA-Fukui/` will contain .rds files saved as checkpoints & also for a quicker html output of the 03_EDA-Fukui.Rmd notebook;
 - `filtered_fastq/` will contain the .fastq files generated from quality filtering;
+- `raw_fastq/` will contain the raw .fastq files downloaded with the SRA toolkit.